BeyondPlay Now Live in Ontario

 As the iGaming sector continues to grow, more operators make their debut.
 The most recent quarterly report released by iGaming Ontario showed that there are currently 46 operators online, which run 71 gaming websites—a significant number considering the market’s short lifespan.

-The report also indicated that the 920k active player accounts have an average monthly spend of CA$197, where slots, live table games, and bingo account for 83% of total wagers.
+The report also indicated that the 920k active player accounts have an average monthly spend of $197, where slots, live table games, and bingo account for 83% of total wagers.
 The rest is split between sports betting and poker.

 Stay on Top of Our Latest News